smsadeqrohani/content-fetch/README.md

-# TMDB Movie Search App
+# Filmnet Content Fetch

-A comprehensive React web application that allows you to search for movies using The Movie Database (TMDB) API with beautiful formatting and detailed information.
+A comprehensive React web application that allows you to search for movies and TV shows using The Movie Database (TMDB) API with beautiful formatting and detailed information.

 ## ✨ Features